 The worst trips are when nobody plans activities and there are a bunch of gals sitting around a hotel room asking, “What do you want to do now?”
 Invariably, most in the group will say, “I don’t care.
 What ever you want to do.”
 More often than not, women say this, but don’t mean it.
 What they really mean by it, is that they don’t care what it is as long as it includes something they already envisioned themselves doing.
 Catch my drift?
 To avoid this scenario, before the trip ask each person what they “must see or do” and incorporate at least one of those items for each person into the trip.

 Book tickets ahead of time to ensure your activity is not sold out or that you have to wait in line forever.
 Try to book everyone’s flights to depart and arrive at the same time in order to keep everyone on the same page.
 Nothing sucks more than having people miss the best parts of the trip because they didn’t book their flights early enough and lose the flexibility to travel on the same dates.
-It makes sharing rooms more difficult and planning excursions more challenging.
-Make sure there is “down” time put into every day.
-Stop at a café and relax without having a deadline will allow everyone to chill and gear up for the next event.
+It makes sharing rooms and planning excursions challenging.
+Make sure there is “down” time every day.
+Stop at a café and relax.
+Allow everyone to chill and gear up for the next event.

 Only Show Their “Good Side”

 Usually on our trips, before bed I put together a slide show of the day’s events – it is so much fun have a pajama party and recap when everyone has an opportunity to chime in on which photos are their favorites.
 It is fantastic when the lighting is perfect and the smile on your face is genuine and natural.
-Occasionally someone comes out looking like something the cat dragged in, due to the photographer’s error of course.
-Often, I hate photos where my butt looks too big when people photograph me from behind but sometimes it is funny.
-In any case, if someone has objections, do not post anything to Facebook or on social media without showing and gaining approval first from the “model” in question.
+Occasionally someone comes out looking like something the cat dragged in, photographer’s error of course.
+Often, I hate photos where my butt looks too big, but sometimes it is funny.
+In any case, if someone has objections, do not post anything to Facebook or on social media without gaining approval first from the “model” in question.
 She may be good natured and think it hilarious, but she may also be horrified.
 My motto is, when in doubt, leave it out.
-It is, perfectly acceptable, to crop out those who do not look their best, but only if you find a lovely photo they like of themselves to post along too.

 Bon voyage mes amies!